-Ultimate, the goal is to become completely debt free.
-Step 6 of Dave’s baby steps if to pay off your mortgage early.
+Ultimately, the goal is to become completely debt-free.
+Step 6 of Dave’s baby steps is to pay off your mortgage early.

 If you’ve already paid off your other debt, then this will be easier than you think.
 You’ll have the extra income to put toward extra mortgage payments.

 Dave Ramsey Tips for Car Buying

 As with everything, Dave doesn’t recommend getting into debt.
 Buying a car is no different.
 His recommendation is to save up and purchase a used car in cash.

 Dave is vehemently against leasing a car.
 In fact, he calls leases “fleeces.”
 Ultimately, the amount that you put into leasing a car can be saved up to buy a car that you will own.

 21. Pay cash for college